 The City has approved the following Disposal Facilities, Organic Waste Processing Facilities, Material Recycling Facilities, and Transfer Stations to manage the specified services and otherwise assist the Contractor in the performance of the requirements of the Agreement.
 The Maximum Services Rates in Exhibit 1 assume all material is delivered to the approved facility.
 Any City-directed changes to any other non-approved facility will be considered a City-directed change in accordance with Section 30.01.
 The capabilities and capacities of such facilities may change during the term of this Agreement; as such City reserves the right to redirect materials to alternate facilities in accordance with any such changes.
+If the Contractor requests to utilize another permitted facility, it shall be done at the Contractor's cost, unless the parameters of Article 6, section 6.07, apply.
+The City must receive prior notification and approve any change in facilities.

-5481 Disposal Facility
+Disposal Facility

-Approved City Facilities SWIS Number Site Name County Enforcement Agency (LEA/EA) 19-AA-0052 Chiquita Canyon Sanitary Landfill Los Angeles Los Angeles County
+Approved City Facilities SWIS Number Site Name County Enforcement Agency (LEA/EA) 19-AR-5611 Sun Valley Recycling Park Los Angeles Los Angeles County